BanForFun/react-select-table/docs/core.md

 > **Default**: `null`

 Active [value][value].
-By default, the active item has dark green bottom border.
+By default, the active item has green bottom border.

 #### `filter` *any*
 > **Default**: `null`